bogadrian/gatsby-final/src/posts/recruitment-broken.md

 Well, that code may be improved a lot.
 By example, I certainly can write some test for it, which I didn’t.
 But I guarantee you it is not simplistic!

-At least, I have to admit it: I had feedback in thios case which means a lot!
+At least, I have to admit it: I had feedback in this case, which means a lot compare to many other cases!

 In know I should be trough hundreds of this kind of recruitment processes in order to find one real offer, sometimes hopefully.